huohuoren4/docs/python/pytest/how_to_guides/assert.md

 Reporting details about a failing assertion is achieved by rewriting assert statements before they are run.
 Rewritten assert statements put introspection information into the assertion failure message. pytest only rewrites test modules directly discovered by its test collection process, so **asserts in supporting modules which are not themselves test modules will not be rewritten**.

-You can manually enable assertion rewriting for an imported module by calling [register_assert_rewrite](/python/pytest/how_to_guides/write_plugin#assertion-rewriting) before you import it (a good place to do that is in your root `conftest.py`).
+You can manually enable assertion rewriting for an imported module by calling `register_assert_rewrite` before you import it (a good place to do that is in your root `conftest.py`).

-For further information, Benjamin Peterson wrote up *Behind the scenes of pytest’s new assertion rewriting*.
+For further information, Benjamin Peterson wrote up [Behind the scenes of pytest’s new assertion rewriting](http://pybites.blogspot.com/2011/07/behind-scenes-of-pytests-new-assertion.html).

 ### Assertion rewriting caches files on disk